Daniel-KM/Omeka-S-module-ModelViewer/README.md

 The glTF format has two variants: a single binary file (`.glb`) or a main json file (`.gltf`) and related files (images, textures, etc.).
-The first one is simpler to manage because the model is a single file.
+The first one is simpler to manage because the model is a single file, but it can be an heavy one (as a video file anyway).
 The second can be updated easily, at least outside of Omeka, but is harder to manage and requires absolute urls or module [Archive Repertory] (see below).

 The internal format of threejs is supported too, but only if it is internally based on glTF v2, so it is not recommended.